Siggi B. Wilzig: Life after the Holocaust

 On May 5, 1945, Wilzig was rescued by the U.S. Army from the Mauthausen-Gusen concentration camp.
 He expressed his gratitude by spending the next two years as a volunteer helping the U.S. Counter-Intelligence Corps track down former SS and other operators of Hitler's camps.
 In 1947, his service earned him a visa to the United States of America.
 Soon after he came to the U.S., he legally changed his name to Siggi Bert Wilzig -- "Siggi B. Wilzig."
-Siggi arrived in New York at age 21, with only $240, no education beyond grade school, and no business contacts.
+Wilzig arrived in New York at age 21, with only $240, no education beyond grade school, and no business contacts.
 He earned his first dollar shoveling snow in the Bronx after a fierce blizzard.
 His next job was laboring in toxic sweatshops.

-In the 1950s Siggi accepted whatever jobs he could find, including bow-tie presser, traveling salesman, and eventually general manager of a furniture store.
+In the 1950s Wilzig accepted whatever jobs he could find, including bow-tie presser, traveling salesman, and eventually general manager of a furniture store.
 He possessed persuasive sales skills and in a matter of months tripled the business.
-In 1952 a produce vendor working from his truck introduced him to Naomi Sisselman, daughter of a successful orthodox Jewish businessman, and on New Year's Eve 1953, Siggi and Naomi were married before a judge.
+In 1952 a produce vendor working from his truck introduced him to Naomi Sisselman, daughter of a successful orthodox Jewish businessman, and on New Year's Eve 1953, Wilzig and Naomi were married before a judge.
 Later they had a traditional Jewish wedding service.
 The couple had three children over the course of their marriage: two sons, Ivan and Alan, and a daughter named Sherry.

-Building an empire
+Business career

-In the early 1960s, Siggi began spending his sales commissions to purchase stock in Wilshire Oil Company of Texas.
-A chance meeting with a more experienced investor led to Siggi spearheading a takeover of Wilshire.
+In the early 1960s, Wilzig began spending his sales commissions to purchase stock in Wilshire Oil Company of Texas.
+A chance meeting with a more experienced investor led to Wilzig spearheading a takeover of Wilshire.
 Despite his ignorance of the oil and gas industry, he demonstrated to Wilshire's board of directors that he possessed extraordinary insight when it came to business decisions.
 By 1965, he had grown Wilshire's bottom line, and the board elected him the company's new president.
-Six months later, at the age of 39, he was elected president and Chief Executive of the company.
+Six months later, at the age of 39, he was elected president and chief executive of the company.

-Sensing that future growth would depend on access to large amounts of cash, Siggi led Wilshire in acquiring a controlling interest in the Trust Company of New Jersey (TCNJ), a full-service commercial bank.
-Once again, despite his lack of experience in the particulars of the industry, Siggi grew TCNJ into one of the largest, most profitable mid-sized banks in the state of New Jersey.
+Sensing that future growth would depend on access to large amounts of cash, Wilzig led Wilshire in acquiring a controlling interest in the Trust Company of New Jersey (TCNJ), a full-service commercial bank.
+Once again, despite his lack of experience in the particulars of the industry, Wilzig grew TCNJ into one of the largest, most profitable mid-sized banks in the state of New Jersey.
 In 1969 the bank board elected him its new president, chairman of the board and chief executive officer.
 Cancer forced him to step down from his duties as president in 2002.
-By then, Siggi had grown TCNJ's assets from $181 million to more than $4 billion.
+By then, Wilzig had grown TCNJ's assets from $181 million to more than $4 billion.
 He was succeeded as president by his son, Alan, and in 2003, less than a year after Wilzig's death, the bank was sold to North Fork Bank for $726 million in an all-stock transaction.
 Two years later, North Fork Bank was sold to Capital One.